On the number of vertices of projective polytopes: Some basic results

+Since $H_0(n,d)$ is the maximal number of projective vertices obtained from any set of $n$ points in $\mathbb{R}^d$ then, by the UBT, the number of $k$-faces of a projective polytope on $H_0(n,d)$ vertices is bounded by the number of $k$-faces of $C_d(H_0(n,d))$.
+We thus have have

-Analogously, the Lower Bound Theorem \cite{BARNETTE1973, BILLERA1981} states that $f_k(P)\ge f_k(P_d(n))$ for all $1\leq k \le d-1$ among all simplicial (convex) polytopes $P \subset \R^d$ with $n$ vertices, where $P_d(n)$ is a $d$-dimensional {\em stacked polytope} with $n$ vertices, that is, a polytope formed from a simplex by repeatedly gluing another simplex onto one of its facets.
-We thus have
+Analogously, the Lower Bound Theorem \cite{BARNETTE1973, BILLERA1981} states that for all $1\leq k \le d-1$, among all simplicial (convex) polytopes $P \subset \R^d$ with $n$ vertices, where $P_d(n)$ is a $d$-dimensional {\em stacked polytope} with $n$ vertices, defined as a polytope formed from a simplex by repeatedly gluing another simplex onto one of its facets.